ni/nimi-python/docs/nidcpower/class.rst

-        .. note:: Refer to Supported Properties by Device for information about supported devices.
+        .. note:: This property is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Properties by Device.
              Instruments that do not support this property behave as if this property were set to False.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.